You'll need a checkup first

 You might have to watch what passes your lips

-Certain foods and beverages such as tea, coffee, wine, and even blended green juices can cause tooth discoloration.
+Certain foods and beverages such as tea, coffee, wine, and even blended green juices can cause tooth discoloration (here's how to save your teeth from coffee stains).
 Cutting them out of your diet—or limiting them—will help your teeth stay white post-procedure.
 At the same time, certain foods such cauliflower, strawberries, seeds, and nuts may help whiten teeth and may speed up the whitening process.
 Check out more foods that naturally whiten teeth.

 Go OTC if you don't need TLC

 Yes, you can absolutely walk into a drugstore and grab a teeth-whitening product off the shelf—if you're looking to whiten by just a shade or two.
 "For non-sensitive teeth in need of only slight whitening, over-the-counter products may be satisfactory," explains Dr. Klein.
-"Whitening strips or molds lights using a mild peroxide solution may work well."
+"Whitening strips or mold lights using a mild peroxide solution may work well."
 Try APA White Duo with no-slip white film strips that mold to teeth to lock in whitening agents.
 Peppermint oil treats sensitivity and potassium nitrate shields sensory nerves under the gum line, so you won't be clutching your jaw in pain, as with some pro treatments.
 This kit earns its high price tag with impressive whitening results in under a week.
 For a more budget-friendly option, try Crest 3D Luxe White Strips Professional Effects, which uses enamel-safe whiteners to erase stains and yellowing in three days, with full results in 20 days.
-You can also try brushing your teeth with Go Smile On the Go Sonic Blue Teeth Whitening System, an electric toothbrush that has blue light technology to speed whitening.
+You can also try brushing your teeth with the Go Smile On the Go Sonic Blue Teeth Whitening System, an electric toothbrush that has blue light technology to speed whitening.
 Apply the whitening gel along with your regular toothpaste and brush for two minutes, twice daily, for pearlier whites in two days.
+Be sure you're not making these mistakes when brushing your teeth.

 Toothpastes don't really do the trick